 The Wild West is still alive in Golden, Colorado's territorial capital until 1867.
 Upon arriving in Golden, you are welcomed with an old-fashioned wooden arch over Washington Street reading: "Howdy Folks!
 Welcome to Golden!"
 Today, it's home to six museums; Coors Brewery, one of the largest brewing facilities in the world; and a downtown filled with shops and restaurants.
 The famed Red Rocks Park & Amphitheatre is just up the road.
 Golden is also home to unique museums and cultural attractions.
 If you're looking for outdoor adventure, Golden is also home to miles of hiking trails for all levels, some stellar rock climbing and Clear Creek, which runs through the center of town and offers whitewater rafting and excellent fishing.
 With its secluded, small-town feel and plenty to see and do, Golden is a great daytrip option from Denver.
-See Golden, Colorado neighborhood map.
+See the neighborhood map below to start exploring.

 Spend the day exploring Golden's fantastic museums, including the Colorado Railroad Museum, the Golden History Museum, the Rocky Mountain Quilt Museum or the American Mountaineering Museum.
 Or take a short jaunt up Lookout Mountain to visit the Buffalo Bill Museum & Grave and snap a stunning panorama of the Front Range.

 Grab a brew and some food truck grub at one of Golden's six craft breweries - including Golden City Brewery, Mountain Toad Brewing, Cannonball Creek Brewing Co., New Terrain Brewing Co., Bottles and Barrels Brewery and the gluten free brewery Holidaily.

 Take a self-guided audio tour (and sip some generous samples) at the brewery, which churns out more than 13 million barrels of beer a year!